Isle of Anglesey County Council

 • suet or equivalent fat used for every kilogram of the finished product must not be less than 25 g

-Curds, flavour curds and mincemeats are required to have a soluble solids content of 65% or more, as determined by a refractometer at 20 °C. If some or all of the sugar content has been replaced with sweeteners or a reduced-sugar claim is being made there is no set percentage of soluble solids.
+Curds, flavour curds and mincemeats are required to have a soluble solids content of 65% or more, as determined by a refractometer at 20 °C. If some or all of the sugar content has been replaced with sweeteners or a reduced-sugar claim is being made, there is no set percentage of soluble solids.

 ADDITIONAL INGREDIENTS

 If you want to describe your product using any of the regulated product names above, then you can only use the additional ingredients in the list below.
-You can still manufacture products using ingredients that are not on the list, but you cannot then describe them as jam, marmalade, etc; you would instead need to use descriptions such as 'preserve' or 'conserve'.
+You can still manufacture products using ingredients that are not on the list, but you must not then describe them as jam, marmalade, etc; you would instead need to use descriptions such as 'preserve' or 'conserve'.

 The following additional ingredients can be added to any product: